LogtalkDotOrg/logtalk3/examples/encodings/NOTES.md

 The following encodings are used in the source file:

+- `mahjong.lgt`   - UTF-16 full (with a BOM)
 - `asian.lgt`     - UTF-16 (with a BOM)
 - `babel.lgt`     - UTF-8 (with a BOM)
 - `latin.lgt`     - ISO-8859-1 (Latin 1)
 - `mythology.lgt` - UTF-32 (with a BOM)

+The `mahjong.lgt` source file requires full UTF-16 support as it uses characters that are represented using surrogate pairs.
+Only CxProlog and SICStus Prolog provides the required support.

 As of the release date of this Logtalk version, only SICStus Prolog and CxProlog support UTF-32 encodings.
 Attempting to compile the `mythology.lgt`